 Choose from 5 levels of image resolution, as follows.
 For guidelines on how many shots at each resolution setting can fit on a memory card, see "Number of Shots per Memory Card" (112).

-- Press the < () > button, choose []] in the menu, and choose the desired option (21). - The option you configured is now displayed. - To restore the original setting, repeat this process but choose [].
+- The option you configured is now displayed. - To restore the original setting, repeat this process but choose s L 1.